preciofishbone/OmniaDocsG2/user-options/notification-panel/index.rst

 Several different Notifications panels can be created for different purposes, where one of them can be displayed in the Action Menu.
 Others can be displayed through a block, on any page.

-A number - 3 in the example above - indicates the number of new messages for the user:
+A number - 3 in the example below - indicates the number of new messages for the user:

 .. image:: notification-panel-in-action-new2.png